nelabdiel/nelabdiel/README.md

 *Applied Scientist - AI Policy Lead*
 *Dec 2023 - Present*

-Lead the AI Policy Workstream, a multidisciplinary team, in developing AI Policy, Governance, and Guidance for the agency.
-Oversee the Safety and Rights impacting review process for AI use cases at VA.
+Lead AI Policy and Governance for the largest civilian agency, driving the development and implementation of comprehensive AI policy, governance, and guidance.
+Oversee the multidisciplinary AI Policy Workstream, which establishes standards for safe and responsible AI use across the VA.
+Manage the safety and rights impact review process for AI applications, ensuring robust oversight and alignment with the agency’s mission to protect Veterans and uphold public trust.

 ### U.S. Food & Drug Administration - Office of the Commissioner, DC